Endava-Sofia/fe-code-guidelines/angular-rxjs.md

 RxJS provides great power but if not used properly it can also go against you.
 There are some common pitfalls that beginners can fall into:

-- Nesting observable subscriptions in one another instead of combining them into a single one using an appropriate RxJS function.
+- Nesting one observable subscription in one another instead of combining them into a single one using an appropriate RxJS function.
 - Not unsubscribing from observables when no longer needed which can cause memory leaks, unwanted callbacks or other unwanted behavior.
-- Lack of awareness that some observables can emit multiple times before they complete, or even never complete.
 - Not limiting or filtering unwanted values emitted from observables
 - Using wrong operators
 - Others...

 ## Handling Observable subscriptions

 It was already mentioned that one of the [common pitfalls](#common-pitfalls) is leaving observables unsubscribed, which can cause various of unwanted behavior, including memory leaks.
+Developers who are not familiar with RxJS may be unaware that some observables can emit many times before they complete (or even never complete).
+This is an important difference between Promises and Observables and needs to be taken into account.
 There are various ways of unsubscribing from an observable which is no longer needed or transforming it into an observable that emits only when and while you need it.

 ### Manually unsubscribe